How to Hire a Contractor

 Always hire only contractors who agree to register with the City.

-- Call the Building Department to check whether a contractor is registered.
-(See the current list of contractors who have registered with the City.)
+- Check whether a contractor is registered with the City.
 Don't hire a contractor that is not registered or one not willing to register by paying $30 and showing proof of bonding and insurance.
 Keep in mind, however, that being registered is not a measure of a contractor's competency or quality of work, but primarily a tax requirement.
 Contractor registration offers no consumer protection to the homeowner.

 Always find out exactly who will be performing the work.